-- Explore new opportunities on ID management and data mapping - Consider relation of serialized IDs (e.g. EPC), class level IDs and consumer-facing IDs - Evaluate opportunities of digital product profiles in linked-data scenarios - Also look at high-value post-purchase scenarios (e.g. profiles as point of sale or point of service) - Ensuring authenticated and verifiable data in collected product profiles
+- Explore new opportunities on ID management and data mapping - Consider relation of serialized IDs (e.g. EPC), class level IDs and consumer-facing IDs - Evaluate opportunities of digital product profiles in linked-data scenarios - Look at high-value post-purchase service - Ensure authenticated and verifiable data in collected product profiles

-The labs conducted a pre-study on data management approaches that leverage data inheritance through tree structures for low-effort maintenance while supporting rich product profile data (e.g. images and videos).
+The labs conducted a pre-study on measuring and mitigating product data inaccuracy in online retailing.
+Based on the Public-Key Cryptography, an attribute-based authentication approach was developed to differentiate manufacturer data and consumer generated content thereby improving data quality on the Web.
 Also, the study included an identification of opportunities for linking data provided by manufacturers (e.g. instruction manuals) to digital product profiles.
-Finally, an overview of the opportunities for post-purchase services that could be provided through a digital product profile have been evaluated.
+Finally, an overview of the opportunities for post-purchase services (e.g. warranty extension, product resell) that could be provided through a digital product profile has been evaluated.